 What are you thinking of when somebody says ‘Christmas’?

-Now I’m back in Germany I went to my favorite supermarket to get fancy ingredients for my Christmas week: organic chicken, salmon, champagne, chocolate tarte… I went to the chocolate manufacture around the corner and spent a small fortune.
-In a few minutes my sister will come by and we’ll chat and eat.
-On St. Stephens / Boxing Day we will visit our father, grandmother and their families for coffee and cake.
-Food, food, food and a little bit of family.
+Now that I’m back in Germany I went to my favorite supermarket to get fancy ingredients for my Christmas week: organic chicken, salmon, champagne, chocolate tart… I went to the chocolate manufacture around the corner and spent a small fortune.
+In a few minutes, my sister will come by, and we’ll chat and eat.
+On St. Stephens/Boxing Day we will visit our father, grandmother and their families for coffee and cake.
+Food, food, food, and a little bit of family.

 Totally different from but just the same like last year.

-Tune in for more tomorrow: I’ve prepared some tips for all the carnivores among you.
+Tune in for more next time: I’ve prepared some tips for all the carnivores among you.